 If creating a prototypical small forward in a laboratory, Pippen’s frame, physique, and skills are likely the result.
 His frame was 6’8″, which is big enough and small enough to defend most forwards and guards.
 His physique was wiry yet strong.
 His hands large and quick.
 He could muscle smaller opponents while being fast enough to beguile larger ones.

-The skills were tremendous.
-He could make the right pass at the right moment.
+Scottie’s mental skills and dedicated work fully brought out the physical talents he possessed.
+He could make the right pass at the right moment in the flash of an eye.
 His jump shot grew to respectable accuracy.
-His drives to basket or dunks on the break became fearsome.
+His drives to the basket or dunks on the break became fearsome.
 His long arms allowed him to block many shots and poke away even more steals.

 His career averages speak to this excellent versatility: 16 points, 6.5 rebounds, 5 assists, 2 steals and a block.

 Alongside Michael Jordan he likely formed the most devastating perimeter defensive duo in basketball history.
 The pair delivered six titles to Chicago and strung together the largest single season win total in NBA history.
-Without Jordan, Pippen took the Chicago Bulls to a 55-win season in 1994 where they fell in a controversial 7-game series with the New York Knicks.
+Without Jordan, Pippen proved he was a dynamo in his own right.
+He took the Chicago Bulls to a 55-win season in 1994 where they fell in a controversial 7-game series with the New York Knicks.
 In 2000, he was the veteran linchpin to catapult Portland to within minutes of an NBA Finals.

-Success without Michael Jordan ultimately proved elusive.
-Just keep in mind Michael Jordan had the same elusive problem without Scottie.
+Just keep in mind Michael Jordan had the same elusive problem without Scottie by his side.

 Years Played: 1987 – 2004